 Financial assets and financial liabilities at fair value through profit or loss are recorded in the statement of financial position at fair value.
-All transaction costs for such instruments are recognised directly in income statement v.
+All transaction costs for such instruments are recognised directly in the statement of comprehensive income.

+v.
 Subsequent measurement